Stability analysis through folds: An end-loaded elastica with a lever arm: The Unconstrained Variational Problem

 \section{The Unconstrained Variational Problem}

-In this section, we extend the theory of \emph{distinguished bifurcation diagrams} developed by~\cite{Maddocks1987} and~\cite{Hoffman2005} to variational problems subject to fixed-free ends.
-We consider both cases, where the bifurcation parameter appears in the fixed end or at the free end.
-In section~\ref{ssec:Problem}, we introduce the problem and the relevant notations.
-The distinguished diagram at a simple fold when the varying parameter appears at the fixed end is developed in section~\ref{ssec:Fixed_end} and when the varying parameter appears at the free end is developed in section~\ref{ssec:Free_end}.
-Other non-simple folds are also discussed subsequently in this section.
+In this section, we extend the theory of distinguished bifurcation diagrams developed by~\cite{Maddocks1987} and~\cite{Hoffman2005} to variational problems subject to fixed-free ends.
+We consider both cases, where the bifurcation parameter appears at the fixed end and when it appears at the free end.
+In section~\ref{ssec:Problem}, the problem and the relevant notation are introduced.
+The distinguished diagram at a simple fold when the parameter appears at the fixed end is developed in section~\ref{ssec:Fixed_end} and when the parameter appears at the free end is developed in section~\ref{ssec:Free_end}.